railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 But now look at support contracts.
 These contracts are usually limited to a prepaid number of hours.
 Each service posted in the analytic accounts shows the remaining available hours of support.
-For the management of support contracts you would use the quantities and not the amounts in the analytic entries.
+For the management of support contracts, you would use the quantities and not the amounts in the analytic entries.

-In Open ERP each analytic line lists the number of units sold or used, as well as what you would usually find there – the amount in currency units (USD or GBP, or whatever other choice you make).
+In OpenERP, each analytic line lists the number of units sold or used, as well as what you would usually find there – the amount in currency units (USD or GBP, or whatever other choice you make).
 So you can sum the quantities sold and used on each analytic account to determine whether any hours of the support contract remain.